-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Park, Hoover Park, Ohio Nature, photography, Scioto River Tagged: Canon G11, Canon T3i with Sigma 150-500mm, Eastern Bluebird, Gray Squirrel, House Finch, Nuthatch, Panasonic FZ150, Song Sparrow, White-throated Sparrow
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Hoover Park, Ohio Nature, photography, Scioto River Tagged: Canon G11, Canon T3i with Sigma 150-500mm, Eastern Bluebird, Gray Squirrel, House Finch, Nuthatch, Panasonic FZ150, Song Sparrow, White-throated Sparrow

 The life of an elderly Londoner and her travels.